vkadlcik/DB48X-on-DM42/doc/3-Types.md

 distinguish them from normal symbols.

-You can edit the constants catalog by recalling its content on the stack using `"/config/equations.csv" RCL`, editing the values, and then storing the content back to disk using `"/config/equations.csv" STO`.
+You can edit the constants catalog by recalling its content on the stack using `"config:equations.csv" RCL`, editing the values, and then storing the content back to disk using `"config:equations.csv" STO`.

 ## Infinite results